-- 1. Please put date and time taken on all request forms (enabling us to assure quality of samples and monitor turnaround time form receipt to report. - 2.
-For Antibody tests: please put the onset date of the illness on the request form.
-An acute and a convalescent sample (10-14 days later) should be taken.
-If the onset date is given, tests will be carried out on single sera where appropriate. - 3.
+- 1. Please put date and time taken on all request forms - 2.
+For Antibody tests: please put the onset date of the illness on the request form. - 3.
 For antibody tests on patients in contact with infectious disease, give the date and nature of the contact.

-Factor affecting tests:
+Factors affecting tests:

 - Delayed transport will have a detrimental effect on microbiological investigations.
-Where delay is unavoidable all samples OTHER THAN Blood Cultures and Chlamydia/Neisseria gonorrhoeae PCR are best stored at 4°C. Urine MC&S samples in boric acid preservative will be stable for up to 96 hours at room temperature. - 2.
-Sample for culture should when possible be collected prior to the commencement of antibiotic therapy.
+Where delay is unavoidable most samples should be should be refrigerated.
+Blood Cultures and Chlamydia/Neisseria gonorrhoeae PCR should be stored at room temperature and urine MC&S samples in boric acid preservative are stable for up to 96 hours at room temperature. - 2.
+Samples for culture should when possible be collected prior to the commencement of antibiotic therapy.